micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 First we discuss a use-case in the embedded domain, in which the time-triggered paradigm is often used to guarantee deterministic and real-time behavior.
 Then we analyse software design patterns in mobile robotics which enable deterministic behavior.

 #### Real-time embedded application used-case
 In embedded systems, real-time behavior is approached by using the time-triggered paradigm, which means that the processes are periodically activated.
 Processes can be assigned priorities to allow pre-emptions.
 Figure 1 shows an example, in which three processes with fixed periods are shown.
-The middle and lower process are pre-empted multiple times depicted with empty dashed boxes.
+The middle and lower process are preempted multiple times depicted with empty dashed boxes.

 <img src="png/scheduling_01.png" alt="Schedule with fixed periods" width="350"/>